LiuJi0Fen04/zk-book-prod/content/cp9 elliptic-curves-finite-fields/en/elliptic-curves-finite-fields.md

 Some observations:

-- There won’t be any x or y values greater than or equal to the modulus we use
+- <u>There won’t be any x or y values greater than or equal to the modulus we use</u>
-- Just like the real-valued plot, the modular one "appears symmetric"
+- <u>Just like the real-valued plot, the modular one "appears symmetric"</u>

 ## Elliptic curve point addition
 Even more interestingly, our “connect the dots and flip” operation to compute elliptic curves still works!

 But given that we are doing this over a finite field, this should not be surprising.
-Our formulas over real numbers use the normal field operations of addition and multiplication.
-Although we use square roots to determine if a point is on the curve, and square roots are not a valid field operator, we do not use square roots to compute the addition and doubling of points.
+Our formulas over real numbers use the normal field operations of addition and multiplication. <u>Although we use square roots to determine if a point is on the curve, and square roots are not a valid field operator, we do not use square roots to compute the addition and doubling of points.</u>

-The reader can verify this by picking two points from the plots above, then plugging them into the code below to add points and seeing they always land on another point (or the point on infinity if the points are inverses of each other).
-These formulas are taken from the [Wikipedia page on elliptic curve point multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication).
+<u>The reader can verify this by picking two points from the plots above, then plugging them into the code below to add points and seeing they always land on another point (or the point on infinity if the points are inverses of each other).</u> These formulas are taken from the [Wikipedia page on elliptic curve point multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication).

 ```python
 def double(x, y, a, p):